 API Task Name and Description Inputs Outputs SEND_WRITE_ADDRESS Creates a write address channel transaction.
 This task returns after the write address has been acknowledged by the slave.
-This task emits a "write_address_transfer_complete" event upon completion.
 ADDR: Write Address PROT: Protection Type None SEND_WRITE_DATA Creates a single write data channel transaction.
 The data should be the same size as the width of the data bus.
 This task returns after is has been acknowledged by the slave.
-This task emits a "write_data_transfer_complete" event upon completion.
 STOBE: Strobe signals DATA: Data for transfer None SEND_READ_ADDRESS Creates a read address channel transaction.
 This task returns after the read address has been acknowledged by the slave.
-This task emits a "read_address_transfer_complete" event upon completion.
 ADDR: Read Address PROT: Protection Type None RECEIVE_READ_DATA This task drives the RREADY signal and monitors the read data bus for read transfers coming from the slave.
 It returns the data associated with the transaction and the response from the slave.
-This task emits a "read_data_transfer_complete" event upon completion.
 None DATA: Data transferred by the slave RESPONSE: The slave read response from the following: [OKAY, SLVERR, DECERR] RECEIVE_WRITE_RESPONSE This task drives the BREADY signal and monitors the write response bus for write responses coming from the slave.
 It returns the response associated with the transaction.
-This task emits a "write_response_transfer_complete" event upon completion.
 None RESPONSE: The slave write response from the following: [OKAY, SLVERR, DECERR]